 What Does a Website Cost?

-I think the reason that cost is such a concern for people is because they just are not familiar with the web design and development process.
-And, understandably, there is a level of discomfort paying someone a significant amount of money, when you’re not really sure what you’re paying them for.
+I think the reason that cost is such a concern for people is that they just are not familiar with the web design and development process.
+And, understandably, there is a level of discomfort in paying someone a significant amount of money when you’re not really sure what you’re paying them for.
 When considering hiring an agency to build a site, a myriad of questions begin to come to mind:

 - What do I really get for my money?